 Those were things I had to think about, and I knew then and there that I would never drag my feet again.

 Writing a book has nothing to do with available time.
 Some days I don't write at all, on good days I write for one or two hours.
 Yet, I was able to publish a book I am proud of.
 You can too.

-If you want the quick start guide on how to get into the right mindset to publish a book, despite available time, my masterclass How to Write a Book With a Full-Time Job is right for you.
-The "job" part can be anything, whatever is taking you time, even if it is commutes to chemo centers.
+If you want the quick start guide on how to get into the right mindset to publish a book, despite available time, my masterclass How to Write a Book When Busy AF is right for you.
+The "job" part can be anything, whatever is taking you time, even if it is commuting to chemo centers.
 This was one of the first masterclasses I ever created and it holds the backbone for how I changed my life.

 My husband is safe now.
 And yes, he liked the book, thank goodness for that!

 "It's impossible to anticipate all the twists and turns, and the ending truly left me hungry for more." -Review of Ember Dragon Daughter from Lea Falls, author of Goddess of Limbo

 "Everything she’s overcome and now she’s using what she knows to help others.
 She’s very honest and it’s refreshing." - Review of Stronger Now from Natalie Roberts, author of Write Through Depression